1and1/oneandone-cloudserver-chef/README.md

 The format option may be used with the list commands to output JSON or yaml (e.g. ```-F json```, ```--format yaml```).

-To create a server, you can either specify a fixed-size ID or a flex configuration of the hardware.
+To create a cloud server, you can either specify a fixed-size ID or a flex configuration of the hardware.
+For baremetal servers, you have to specify a baremetal_model_id.

 ```
 knife oneandone server create -n Demo-Server \